Miguel Tavares (footballer, born 1999): Career

 He represented various clubs at the youth level, with Porto being the most notable.
 Tavares broke into senior football with União Nogueirense in 2018.
 In August 2022, Tavares joined Super League Greece 2 side Panathinaikos B on a one-year deal from Amarante.

-On 7 November 2022, he made his professional debut starting in a 4–2 win over Apollon Larissa.
+On 7 November 2022, he made his professional debut starting in a 5–2 win over Apollon Larissa.
 He later suffered a hamstring injury that month.
+In May 2023, he signed with the club through 2027.